-There were also several aspects that went into our traction score.
-A hiking shoe should provide traction on a variety of terrain, both going uphill and downhill.
-We noted if we had any slippage issues on the trails, and then took all the shoes out at once and went up and down rock slabs in each one.
-We noted how sticky, soft or hard the rubber was, and the effectiveness of the tread pattern.
+Several factors go into our traction scores.
+A hiking shoe should provide traction on a variety of terrain, whether moving up or downhill or traveling on off-camber surfaces.
+We noted if there were any slippage issues on trails and assessed how they responded across rock slabs and wet logs.
+We noted how sticky, soft, or hard the rubber was and the effectiveness of the tread pattern on different surfaces.

-While we spent hours in the field testing these shoes and hiked umpteen miles and thousands of vertical feet, most hiking shoes fail at around 300-500 miles, which we could not achieve in three months with ten pairs of shoes.
-Instead, we examined each pair for any signs of wear or weak spots, and then researched other online user reviews to see if there were any consistent patterns of wear.
-We were also able to examine some well-used pairs in our friends' shoe racks to get a sense of how they fared long term.
+We hiked numerous miles and thousands of vertical feet over the course of many weeks to test these shoes.
+That said, most hiking shoes fail around 300-500 miles, which we could not achieve in our testing time frame with this many pairs of shoes.
+We did closely examine each pair for signs of wear or weak spots and also researched online user reviews to see if there were any consistent patterns of wear or weakness.